Kwiebs/Forpetswithlove/exampleSite/content/english/blog/truth-about-cat-scratching.md

 Here's the truth that will change everything: **Your cat isn't being naughty.
 They're not being malicious.
 They're not trying to make you angry.**

 Cat scratching is one of the most misunderstood behaviors in the feline world.
-In this comprehensive guide, we'll debunk **7 common myths** about cat scratching, explain the REAL reasons behind the behavior, and show you how to redirect it effectively.
+In this complete guide, we'll debunk **7 common myths** about cat scratching, explain the REAL reasons behind the behavior, and show you how to redirect it effectively.

 ---

-## Myth #1: "My Cat Scratches to Be Naughty" ❌
+## Myth #1: "my cat scratches to be naughty" ❌

 ### The Truth: Scratching is Natural, Not Malicious